Insider Selling: Moderna, Inc. (NASDAQ:MRNA) Insider Sells 5,000 Shares of Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the company’s stock in a transaction on Monday, April 26th.
-The shares were sold at an average price of $171.77, for a total value of $858,850.00.
-Following the completion of the transaction, the insider now directly owns 5,000 shares in the company, valued at approximately $858,850.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the firm’s stock in a transaction on Wednesday, April 28th.
+The shares were sold at an average price of $182.32, for a total transaction of $911,600.00.
+Following the transaction, the insider now owns 5,000 shares in the company, valued at approximately $911,600.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.

 Juan Andres also recently made the following trade(s):

-A number of research analysts recently weighed in on the company.
-Chardan Capital raised their price objective on Moderna from $107.00 to $182.00 and gave the company a “buy” rating in a research note on Monday, March 8th.
-Morgan Stanley cut their price objective on Moderna from $215.00 to $201.00 and set an “equal weight” rating on the stock in a research note on Thursday, March 4th.
-Brookline Capital Management raised their price objective on Moderna from $180.00 to $205.00 and gave the company a “buy” rating in a research note on Thursday, March 4th.
-Barclays raised their price objective on Moderna from $169.00 to $178.00 in a research note on Friday, February 26th.
-Finally, SVB Leerink reaffirmed a “sell” rating on shares of Moderna in a report on Sunday, April 18th.
-Three research analysts have rated the stock with a sell rating, seven have given a hold rating and nine have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of “Hold” and an average target price of $152.22.
+A number of institutional investors have recently made changes to their positions in the stock.
+Gerber Kawasaki Wealth & Investment Management raised its stake in Moderna by 0.9% in the 4th quarter.
+Gerber Kawasaki Wealth & Investment Management now owns 7,420 shares of the company’s stock valued at $775,000 after acquiring an additional 65 shares during the period.
+Simon Quick Advisors LLC raised its stake in Moderna by 4.7% in the 4th quarter.
+Simon Quick Advisors LLC now owns 1,570 shares of the company’s stock valued at $164,000 after acquiring an additional 70 shares during the period.
+Carl P. Sherr & Co.
+LLC raised its stake in Moderna by 1.4% in the 4th quarter.
+Carl P. Sherr & Co.
+LLC now owns 5,227 shares of the company’s stock valued at $546,000 after acquiring an additional 74 shares during the period.
+Duncker Streett & Co.
+Inc. raised its stake in Moderna by 14.4% in the 1st quarter.
+Duncker Streett & Co.
+Inc. now owns 595 shares of the company’s stock valued at $78,000 after acquiring an additional 75 shares during the period.
+Finally, Allworth Financial LP raised its stake in Moderna by 5.4% in the 1st quarter.
+Allworth Financial LP now owns 1,667 shares of the company’s stock valued at $218,000 after acquiring an additional 85 shares during the period.
+Institutional investors and hedge funds own 51.21% of the company’s stock.

-Large investors have recently modified their holdings of the business.
-Neumann Advisory Hong Kong Ltd bought a new stake in Moderna during the 1st quarter worth about $4,461,000.
-Xcel Wealth Management LLC bought a new stake in Moderna during the 1st quarter worth about $587,000.
-Robeco Institutional Asset Management B.V. grew its holdings in Moderna by 8.8% during the 4th quarter.
-Robeco Institutional Asset Management B.V. now owns 158,691 shares of the company’s stock worth $16,582,000 after acquiring an additional 12,842 shares during the last quarter.
-Louisiana State Employees Retirement System bought a new stake in Moderna during the 4th quarter worth about $1,807,000.
-Finally, Stonebridge Financial Planning Group LLC grew its holdings in Moderna by 12.0% during the 4th quarter.
-Stonebridge Financial Planning Group LLC now owns 1,865 shares of the company’s stock worth $195,000 after acquiring an additional 200 shares during the last quarter.
-51.21% of the stock is currently owned by hedge funds and other institutional investors.
+A number of research firms have recently weighed in on MRNA.
+Chardan Capital raised their price target on shares of Moderna from $107.00 to $182.00 and gave the company a “buy” rating in a research note on Monday, March 8th.
+Wells Fargo & Company raised their price target on shares of Moderna from $129.00 to $145.00 and gave the stock an “equal weight” rating in a report on Monday, February 1st.
+Brookline Capital Management lifted their price objective on shares of Moderna from $180.00 to $205.00 and gave the company a “buy” rating in a research note on Thursday, March 4th.
+Piper Sandler reiterated an “overweight” rating and issued a $234.00 price objective (up previously from $208.00) on shares of Moderna in a research note on Wednesday, April 21st.
+Finally, Morgan Stanley reduced their price target on shares of Moderna from $215.00 to $201.00 and set an “equal weight” rating for the company in a research report on Thursday, March 4th.
+Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have issued a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average target price of $152.22.

 About Moderna